s541910/ConnectCompany-GDP1/Proposal.md

  ## Scope
  - We are developing an application that the user could register for the events in any organization of a company and the user gets notifications related to the events after getting subscribed to a particular event.
 To make sure that the events get updated every time we give access to admin where the admin can view all the events registered from various companies and can intimate to the committee members so that they could create and add different events. we will make sure that the user interface is interactive and the user could receive notifications after subscribing to an event.
+ - In this project we are using Agile model in order to achive all the tasks and we are using javascript library React Js in the frontend and java with spring boot in the backend.
+ - we are estimating a cost of 4000 dollars to complete this project by the end of April 2022.
+ - We are using Heroku  to deploy this project on cloud platform

 # Major Milestones:
 | Stage | Date | Status |